ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week3/index.md

 ### Part 1 – Visual Studio Code Remote SSH
 work in progress...

-### Part 2 –Setting up SSH Keys for Easy Access, and Two New Commands
+### Part 2 – Setting up SSH Keys for Easy Access, and Two New Commands

 With the setup we've used so far this quarter, each time you log in to your course-specific account, you have to type the password.
 You might have noticed